ChristyHorn14/HNTB/README.md

 - For #Input files, replace '/Users/chrishornung/Desktop/HNTB-Reboot/Active Tumor Board LINKED.xlsx' with your own file path to the first HNTB folder you created ex '/Users/JohnDoe/Desktop/YourFolderName/Active Tumor Board LINKED.xlsx'
 - Make sure the path name is enclosed by ' '
 - For #Output files change the path name to your username and HNTB folder ex '/Users/JohnDoe/Desktop/YourFolderName/Outputs'
+-   The easiest way to find the path name is to copy paste from the bottom aspect of the Finder window.
+If it does not show up.
+Select View (at the top of your screen) > Show Path Bar.
+Once the path is visible at the bottom of the Finder window, you can copy and paste it into the .yaml file
 - Save the file as YourName.yaml
-- If it is not letting you save as a .yaml file you have two options.
-1. Don't create a new text file, simply edit the file chris.yaml and save it.
-2) Click on the open text file then select Text edit at the top of your screen then select Settings and change the format to plain text.
-You will need to close the text editor and then repeat the process of copying and pasting the chris.yaml file into a new texteditor file and saving.
+- TROUBLESHOOTING - If it is not letting you save as a .yaml file you have two options.
+-   1. Don't create a new text file, simply edit the file chris.yaml and save it.
+You can then rename the file or leave it as is, just make sure that the code to run the scripts below has the accurate config file name
+    2. Click on the open text file then select Text edit at the top of your screen then select Settings and change the format to plain text.
+You will need to close the text editor and then repeat the process of copying and pasting the chris.yaml file into a new texteditor file and saving as your name .yaml.
 When you save, make sure that you uncheck the button that says "if no extension given, save at .txt"

 ## Download the Tumor board xlsx file
 - You will ultimately use all of this code after you have edited the Active Tumor Board LINKED.xlsx document throughout the week, for the code to work, it needs this file